 A remote and rugged trail that climbs very steeply to the top of 7,577-ft.
 Rice Peak.
-Great views on a clear day, including a distant view of the “Biosphere.”
-Lots of narrow side roads for ATVs, UTVs and dirt bikes to explore.
-Dispersed shady camp spots along the first part of the trail, or camp in Forest Service Peppersauce Campground just east of start.
-Thanks to the Tucson Rough Riders 4×4 Club for making repairs on the trail; otherwise it would likely be closed.
+Great views on a clear day, including a distant view of the “Biosphere” experimental structure.
+Lots of narrow side roads for ATVs, UTVs, and dirt bikes to explore.
+Dispersed shady camp spots along the first part of the trail, or camp in Peppersauce Forest Service Campground just east of start.
+Thanks to the Tucson Rough Riders 4×4 Club for maintaining this trail.

 Submitted by Richard

 Book description is accurate.
 No surprises.
 Was certainly worth the trip to the top.
 When we thought we were at the top, we needed to look back and see that the road actually went up to the real top.
 The view was stunning at the top.
 No real obstacles getting to the top.
 Did not see any washouts as described in the book.

 I took a group of 5 out .
 We had 2 jeeps, 2 FJ’s and a Power Wagon.
 The trail should be rated easy to moderate since it was recently graded.
 The grading removed all the obstacles except the last climb to the summit.
 Only difficulty is the tight switchbacks and steep climbs.
 Make sure to put the vehicle in 4 low for the final climb to prevent transmission overheating.